AhsanSarwar45/LUMSafar/Readme.md

 1. Navigate to client directory using `cd server`.
 2. Install required packages using `npm ci`.
 4. Start the server using `npm run start`, or if you have nodemon `npm run start-n`.
 With nodemon, the server gets automatically restarted when you save any changes.
+3. If you want to test the client with the local server instance, go to the `.env` file in the `client/` directory and replace content with `LUMSAFAR_SERVER_URL='http://<your ipv4 address>:3001'`.

 # Running the Client